-An Open-Standard System Architecture (OSSA) is an architecture development approach that utilizes open standards to reduce the cost/risk of ownership of weapons systems, delay system obsolescence, and allow fielding of capability more quickly.
-An open systems approach reduces weapon system cost through facilitating the use of widely accepted standard products from multiple suppliers in DoD weapon systems.
-If a systems engineer defines a weapon system architecture by specifications and standards used in the private sector the DoD can leverage the benefits of the commercial market place, and take advantage of the competitive pressures that motivate commercial companies to improve products and reduce prices.
+An Open-Standard System Architecture (OSSA) is an architecture development approach that utilizes open standards to reduce the cost/risk of ownership of weapons systems, delay system obsolescence, and allow the fielding of capability more quickly.
+An open systems approach reduces weapon system cost by facilitating the use of widely accepted standard products from multiple suppliers in DoD weapon systems.
+If a systems engineer defines a weapon system architecture by specifications and standards used in the private sector the DoD can leverage the benefits of the commercial marketplace, and take advantage of the competitive pressures that motivate commercial companies to improve products and reduce prices.

 There are six (6) basic elements of an open architecture:

-- Open Standards: Parts, modules, objects, products, and systems are based on vendor independent, non-proprietary, publicly available, and widely accepted standards.
+- Open Standards: Parts, modules, objects, products, and systems are based on vendor-independent, non-proprietary, publicly available, and widely accepted standards.
 Standards allow for a transparent environment where users can intermix hardware, software, and networks of different vintages from different vendors to meet differing needs.

 - Interoperable: The ability of systems, units, or forces to provide and receive services from other systems, units, or forces and to use the services so interchanged to enable them to operate effectively together.